PRTG logo

 Paessler

-PRTG uses per-sensor monthly subscription (billed annually) pricing, runs on cloud / on-prem, supports Windows, and 30-day free trial, unrestricted sensors.
+PRTG uses per sensor count (annual subscription or perpetual license); 100-sensor free tier permanent pricing, runs on cloud / on-prem, supports Windows, and 30-day free trial with unlimited sensors.

 Written by RajatFact-checked by Chandrasmita